-The coloured mixture is then put on a heated table.
-The letters have to be made big enough to stretch the length of the rock (about 1.2 metres long and 30 centimetres in diameter).
+The colored mixture is then put on a heated table.
+The letters have to be made big enough to stretch the length of the rock (about 1.2 meters long and 30 centimeters in diameter).
 The letters are made by taking long flat red strips of mixture and wrapping around the white mixture to form the letter, a bit like 3D lettering.

 For example, to produce the letter ‘O’, a piece of white mixture is rolled by hand into a thin solid roll.
 A piece of the red mixture is rolled to form a flat strip and gets wrapped all the way around the white roll.
 Then if you look at it from the end, it’ll look like an ‘O’.

-This is then wrapped by the rest of the white mixture and then wrapped by a coloured casing.
+This is then wrapped by the rest of the white mixture and then wrapped by a colored casing.